-Although all healthcare services are available in Iceland, we suggest that you have a complete health checkup prior to leaving the US, including a dental checkup and any subsequent work.
+Although all healthcare services are available in Reykjavik, we suggest you to have a complete health checkup prior to leaving the US, including a dental checkup and any subsequent work.

 There will be access to pharmacies, health centers, emergency services and/or hospitals at all the main program locations should you need them.
 You will be briefed in orientation with basic information about how to utilize these services, and your program staff can also help you make appropriate appointments.

-In Ísafjörður, Reykjavík, and Helsinki, there are counseling services and hospitals with 24-hour emergency receptions.
-In Iceland there is also a nationwide emergency hotline open 24-7 for teleassistance.
+In Akureyri and Reykjavík, there are counseling services and hospitals with 24-hour emergency receptions.
+In Iceland there is also a nationwide emergency hotline open 24-7 for tele-assistance.
 When the group is traveling in the countryside, healthcare providers may be limited to a doctor's office or small health center with limited opening hours.
 Your program staff will always do whatever possible to ensure you are safe and healthy and to help you get any care you need.